Do you eat enough protein?

 We store carbs and we store fat, but we don’t store protein.
 As a result, if you eat more protein than needed on a specific day, your body will store it as fat.
 It might also sometimes use it for energy, but it’s a very inefficient process.
 On the other end, if you go too long without eating protein, your body won’t have any stores to tap into and It might start “burning” muscles.
 Which of course you don't want, right?
 At least, I have never met anyone who was trying to lose muscle mass!

-Bottom line: don’t binge on protein and don’t go a day without!
+Bottom line: don’t binge on protein and don’t go several meals without!

 How much protein should I eat?